Get the "FAQs" and the "facts".

 I formally studied Family Finance and Personal Financial Planning in college (a little beyond just reading some popular personal finance books).
 I looked for job opportunities in my area (Utah) but couldn't find any financial advising opportunities that didn't involve my employer pushing me to sell expensive life insurance policies or investment products to friends and family.
 Or, a fee-only job that didn't involve only working with old or rich people.

-So I took a job at a nonprofit community organization to provide financial counseling and planning education to anyone who wanted the help.
+So I took a job at an excellent nonprofit community organization to provide financial counseling and planning education to hundreds of clients per year.

 So what are your credentials?